> What is the difference between Pétanque and Boules?

-Because the style of throw is different in each game the playing area is adjusted to accommodate this.
-A bocce court is 13ft wide and 91ft long whereas a pétanque court is 13ft wide and 91ft long.
+The style of throw is different in each game and the playing area is adjusted to accommodate this.
+A bocce court is 13ft wide and 91ft long whereas a pétanque court is 13ft wide and 50ft long.
 The bocce court is also built up with panels on the side to prevent the balls from rolling out of bounds.

 A bocce court has a playing surface suited for the ball rolling with a minimal amount of bounce such as decomposed grant, sand or crushed oyster shell.
 These materials also encourage the ball to run.
 A pétanque court features a surface suited more towards less rolling such as gravel over an earthy area.

 Although the game of pétanque is extremely versatile it is important that you select the correct equipment in order play the game most enjoyably.
 For example it is best to use a set which includes boules which adhere to the official size and weight of the game you are playing.